Updated for 2019

 Hire a Specialist Family Lawyer

-When it comes to legal matters, especially something as life-changing as a divorce, your choice of family lawyer could be the essential aspect that gives you a positive resolution.
+When it comes to legal matters, especially something as life-changing as divorce, your choice of family lawyer could be the defining factor that achieves a positive resolution.
 A specialist family lawyer will possess an abundance of knowledge and experience of situations similar to your own and will be your best bet for tackling the complex issue of divorce where domestic violence has occurred.

-Are you a victim of domestic abuse and want to apply for a divorce?
-KMJ Solicitors can advise and guide you through the divorce process and help to make the experience as hassle-free as possible for you and your family.
-Get in touch today to schedule your FREE, no-obligation consultation.
+Are you a victim of domestic abuse who wants to apply for a divorce?
+Our sensitive and reputable divorce solicitors can advise and guide you through the divorce process and help to make the experience as hassle-free as possible for you and your family.
+Contact us today to discuss your case.